GithinAntony/novora-address-lookup/readme.md

 - The project uses Google Maps and OpenStreetMap as the default coordinate sources.
 - The solution is intended to be a demonstration of frontend-backend interaction using ajax.
 - Note that the you must copy paste your google api key in the processRequest.php 13th line.
 - you must also comment the 19th line and uncomment 17th line for your google api keys to work.
 For now demo data is displayed for google api results.
-Note that the results    will be always same till you change the api.
+Note that the results    will be always same till you change the api key.

 ## How to Run